jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 dist_score = -torch.sum(torch.abs(bbox - last_bbox))
 </pre>

-We also lower the "box_threshold" and "text_threshold" from 0.3 and 0.25 to 0.1 and 0.1.
-This means Grounded DINO will output more bounding box proposals for us to select from.
+I also lowered the "box_threshold" and "text_threshold" from 0.3 and 0.25 to 0.1 and 0.1.
+This means Grounding DINO will output more bounding box proposals for us to select from.

 Here is the second frame, with the temporal consistency scores displayed:
 {{< figure src="temporal_consistency_scores.jpg" title="Bounding box proposals and temporal consistency scores for prompt \"red cube\" from Grounding DINO" >}}